tarunrazdan/thirdwatch-nodejs/docs/CustomEventApi.md

-# ThirdwatchApi.CustomEventApi
+# thirdwatch_api.CustomEventApi

-All URIs are relative to *https://api.thirdwatch.ai/event*
+All URIs are relative to *https://localhost/event*

 Method | HTTP request | Description
 ------------- | ------------- | -------------